 - Completion of 90 quarter unit hours or 60 semester unit hours of college-level coursework at an accredited community college or university.
-(Remedial or college preparatory coursework is not eligible for transfer credit) - Completion of the California State University (CSU) general education breadth requirements (see below). - College Level Examination Program (CLEP) exams and High School Advanced Placement (AP) exams may be used as substitutes for some general education requirements (speak with an admissions counselor about this). - Cumulative GPA of 2.0 or higher for college and university level courses. - For the Psychology & Social Action program, successful completion of 4 undergraduate psychology courses, including; Introduction to or General Psychology; and 3 other introductory level psychology courses. - For the Business Psychology program, successful completion of a minimum of 2 undergraduate psychology courses, including Introduction to or General Psychology, and 2 courses in Business and/or Economics.
+(Remedial or college preparatory coursework is not eligible for transfer credit) - Completion of the California State University (CSU) general education breadth requirements (see below). - College Level Examination Program (CLEP) exams and High School Advanced Placement (AP) exams may be used as substitutes for some general education requirements (speak with an admissions counselor about this). - Cumulative GPA of 2.0 or higher for college and university level courses. - For the Psychology & Social Action program, recommended completion of a General Psychology course and one to two other psychology course. - For the Business Psychology program, recommended completion of a General Psychology course.